RequirementsEngineeringTemplate/.github/profile/README.md

   4. Other artifacts used in SDLC process
   5. YAML code and scripting to show automation processes

-Focus is on DevOps and Agile methodologies using a Suite (github) to facilitate automation.
+Focus is on DevOps and Agile methodologies using a CASE Tool (github) to facilitate automation.

 Maintainer and Founder
 Josiah Greenwell